mtlynch/mtlynch.io/content/posts/syncthing-on-fly.io/index.md

 **Update (2023-06-29)**: We have a solution!

-Thanks to readers who let me know about using the `fly-local-6pn` address:
+Thanks to readers who let me know about using the `fly-local-6pn` address.
+I can update my `fly.toml` with this environment variable:

 ```toml
 STGUIADDRESS = "fly-local-6pn:8384"
 ```

-From there, you can use `flyctl proxy 8384:8384`, and connect like normal.
-I've updated the tutorial to take advantage of this improvement.
+From there, I can use `flyctl proxy 8384:8384`, and connect like normal.
+I've updated the tutorial below to take advantage of this improvement.

 ## How to deploy Syncthing to Fly.io